tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-05-05-remote-consulting.md

 <div id="portal-parent-519256" class="portal-parent-519256">
 <div class="portal-content-519256">So when I talk about strategic work - it’s about trying to understand the concentric circles of context at any time.
 For example - if you’re designing an app for a company the app might sit within a variety of business contexts:
 <img src="https://tomcritchlow.com/images/context1.png">
-However, in addition to the above context - that app design project might also exist within a variety of people contexts:
+<br>However, in addition to the above context - that app design project might also exist within a variety of people contexts:
 <img src="https://tomcritchlow.com/images/context2.png">
 </div>
 </div>